Sustaining Health. Treating Root Causes. Functional Medicine.

 Vaccinations

 I do not provide vaccinations at my office.
-However, I will remind you of when they are recommended and discuss your concerns with you (both medical and religious).
+However, I can discuss your concerns with you.
 The decision is a personal one, but should be well informed.
 A healthy immune system is essential to safe vaccination.
 So, before getting vaccines I review the individual's vitamin D and other factors.

 Weight Gain